Kingston DataTraveler Exodia Review – 2025

 Test-3 : NTFS with 16 Kb AUS at USB 3.0 Interface

 NTFS is Microsoft’s favorite file system, with high security and sharing abilities (mostly for internal disk drives).
-On the other hand, if you are using a external USB disk drive, usually that abilities are useless.
+On the other hand, if you are using an external USB disk drive, usually that abilities are useless.
 Most people just want to copy and go quickly with a USB drive.
 In addition, NTFS performed worst performance.
 If you don’t have specific reason to use NTFS, it is not a good idea to use NTFS with Kingston Exodia.

 kingston exodia ntfs 16kb usb 3.0 Test Results